fostn/uosint/README.md

 - `fwingsemail`: Extract email addresses from the users' bio that the target username is following
 - `fwersnumber`: Extract phone numbers from the followers' bio of the target username
 - `fwingsnumber`: Extract phone numbers from the users' bio that the target username is following
+- `d-posts`: Download the posts of the target username
+- `d-stories`: Download the stories of the target username

 For example, to check for sensitive comments, use the following command
 ```shell